aspose-slides/Aspose.Slides-Documentation/net/getting-started/how-to-run-aspose-slides-in-docker/_index.md

 ## **Supported OS**
 Aspose.Slides can run inside docker containers using .NET Core platform.
 In general, Aspose.Slides supports all container types (OS) types that the .NET Core platform supports.
 However, the gdi or [libgdiplus ](https://github.com/mono/libgdiplus)has to be available and correctly set up on the containers involved.

-To use Docker, you have to first install it to your system.
+To use Docker, you have to first install it on your system.
 To learn how to install Docker on Windows or Mac, use these links:

 - [Install Docker on Windows](https://docs.docker.com/docker-for-windows/install/)
 - [Install Docker on Mac](https://docs.docker.com/docker-for-mac/install/)